Financial-Times/dotcom-reliability-kit/packages/logger/docs/migration.md

 The following environment variables have been deprecated.

   * **`SPLUNK_LOG_LEVEL`:** This environment variable will be used if a `LOG_LEVEL` environment variable is not present, however it may be removed in a later version of the Reliability Kit logger.
 It's best to migrate to `LOG_LEVEL` early.

-## Migrating from n-mask-logger

-**:construction: Under construction:** this part of the documentation relates to a planned feature.